andy7love/magic-fifths/README.md

 useful for learning or simply review them while you are composing or performing music.

 ####Source code:
-Application code is under source/app/ folder. source/www folder is auto-generated and the only reason to not be added on the .gitignore is to be accessible from the Adobe Phonegap cloud build.
+Application code is under app/ folder.

 ####INSTALLATION:
 - Install NodeJS (https://nodejs.org/en/)